frankiesanjana/housing-price-predictor/README.md

 * The two business requirements that have been agreed with the client are:

 * **BR1:** The client is interested in discovering how the house attributes correlate with the sale price.
-Therefore, the client expects data visualizations of the correlated variables against the sale price to show that.
+Therefore, the client expects data visualisations of the correlated variables against the sale price to show that.
-* **BR2:** The client is interested in predicting the house sales price from her four inherited houses, and any other house in Ames, Iowa.
+* **BR2:** The client is interested in predicting the house sale price from her four inherited houses, and any other house in Ames, Iowa.

 Based on these business requirements and considering the potential needs of the various types of user, a number of Epics and User Stories have been developed.
 The Epics also map to the CRISP-DM (Cross Industry Standard Process for Data Mining) workflow shown below: